 The trail was once a cart path for Acadian pioneers.
 There are even pieces of foundation along the way.
 At each point, there is an overview about what the structure was and its historical significance.

-After a gradual ascent up the mountain and a brief history lesson, you will be at the Le Buttereau Loop.
+After a gradual ascent up the mountain at the start of the trail and a brief history lesson, you will be at the Le Buttereau Loop.
 This section of the trail offers beautiful views with sitting areas perfect for a picnic.
 After exploring, just go back down the Le Chemin du Buttereau Trail.
 (There is a separate parking lot if you only want to do the 1.6-km Le Buttereau Trail).

 This mainly shaded hike is perfect for an escape from the heat.
 But, make sure to bring your bug spray because mosquitoes and flies love these wooded areas.

-Another great hike or bike ride near the Cheticamp Campground is Salmon Ponds.
-At 7.8 km, it is a bit longer than others we’ve listed.
+Another great hike or spot for mountain bikes near the Cheticamp Campground is Salmon Ponds.
+At 7.8 km, it is a bit longer than others we've listed.
 But, if you are staying at Cheticamp it is another option accessible from the campground.
 And it is a pretty, tranquil trail with lots of chances to see nature.
 Just exploring part of it makes for a nice stroll or bike ride.

 BONUS: Inverness Beach Loop

-- Location: Inverness Beach (just after leaving the park on the west side).
+- Location: Inverness Beach (just after leaving the park's boundaries on the west side).

 - Distance: 3 km (1.9 miles) round trip